nextleap-project/countermitm/source/claimchains.rst

 that users make about their keys and their view of others' keys.
 The chain is self-authenticating and encrypted.
 Cryptographic access control is implemented via capabilities.
-This way the chains can be made publicly available in a block store without privacy implications.
+In our design, the chains are stored as linked blocks with a publicly accessible block storage service in a privacy-preserving way.

 Claims come in two forms:
 self-claims,